bg-write/spotify-clone/README.md

 # Spotify Clone (w/ Lyrics!)

 A minimalist Spotify clone including a lyric generator.
 Built with React, Bootstrap, Express, Axios, and more.
-(Currently in development.)

 ## Getting Started